Updating Your Google My Business Profile During COVID-19

 Why it's important: Posting regularly will make customers more confident that the information they are seeing on your profile is still relevant.
 You can use a Post as free real-estate to advertise anything you want about your business.
 COVID-19 posts will appear more prominently on your listing profile.

-7. Continue to add high-quality photos
+7. Add high-quality photos & videos

 Why it's Important: Regularly adding images to your business’ profile can help improve visibility of your business listing.
 High-quality images can make a big difference in the attractiveness of your business and have an influence over customers decision-making.
 Google’s research shows consumers are twice as likely to visit a location in-person if they see good images in their business listing.
 Taking a couple of minutes each month to add 4-5 new photos will result in a 10-30% lift in exposures for your business.